sebastienrousseau/password-generator/src/utils/README.md

 [File: toSnakeCase.js](./toSnakeCase.js)

-Converts all the alphabetic characters in a snake case string.
+Converts all the alphabetic characters in a string to snake case.

 -   Use `String.prototype.match()` to break the string into words using an appropriate regexp.
 -   Use `String.prototype.replace()` and `String.prototype.toLowerCase()` to combine them, adding `_` as a separator.